scylladb/scylladb/docs/dev/testing.md

 run all existing tests in all configured build modes:

     $ ./test.py

+In order to invoke `test.py` with `toolchain/dbuild`, you need to run

+    $ ./tools/toolchain/dbuild ./test.py

 If you want to specify a specific build mode: